knightjimr/SeroCall/README.md

 top-level "data" directory.
 * A backup of the existing top-level "data" directory files is made, placed in "data/bak".
 (But, only a single backup is made, so if builddata.sh is run multiple times, the previous backup is removed.)
+* This command will download a pair of FASTQ files, totalling 1.5 GB, and store them in the "genomeOnly" sub-directory the first time it is run.
+This file contains a real run of a capsule-free sample, and is used to identify those serotype regions where genomic reads may align.

 ## Citation